jprante/elasticsearch-analysis-reference/README.md

 Denormalization can be defined as the copying of the same data into multiple documents in order to simplify query processing or to fit the user’s data into a particular data model.

-It useful for creating searchable fields from a single authoritative source of information.

 See the example below how to create a library catalog entry for the book "Goethe's Faust" and making it searchable by referencing variant forms of the author's name at indexing time.

 The analyzer is capable of fetching content from other fields in other documents because Elasticsearch documents have a near-real-time (NRT) read property.
-The mapping phase of this analyzer can safely execute a get request and transfers field values from already indexed documents into a new document.
+The mapping phase of this analyzer can safely execute a get request and transfer field values from already indexed documents into a new document.

 Since the documents are denormalized, it is required to reindex the whole index when the referenced data source has changed.

-Note, in a search response, the `_source` field will not reflect the included content because `_source` is immutable.
+Note, in a search response, the `_source` field will not reflect the included content because the `_source` field is immutable.
 It is important for Elasticsearch internal functions that `_source` field value represents exactly what the user pushed over the API into the index.
-But by following the coordinates of the referred document it is easy to lookup the included document content.
+But by following the coordinates of the referred document it is easy to lookup the included document content afterwards.

 ## Versions